 Online shopping has always been a great tool for those who want to compare prices on their purchases and find a great deal.
 And now, with more people staying inside and avoiding in-person shopping due to the coronavirus pandemic, it is a regular – or even daily – activity.
 If you find yourself hitting the add-to-cart button more these days, it is important to make sure you are still getting a good value on your purchases.

-Enter Wikibuy – a solution for online shopping designed to get users the products they want at the best price point.
+Enter Wikibuy – a solution for online shopping designed to help users get the products they want for a great price.
 Wikibuy combines price comparison, automatic promo codes and price watches to form a complete online shopping solution.

-What is Wikibuy?Wikibuy is your ultimate tool for online shopping, aggregating all the best coupons, promo codes and deals available across the web into one, simple interface.
+What is Wikibuy?Wikibuy is your ultimate tool for online shopping, aggregating coupons, promo codes and deals available across the web into one, simple interface.

 Wikibuy works with thousands of online retailers, so you can likely use it wherever you shop.
-The service works behind the scenes to ensure you get the best price when you shop online, automatically applying coupon codes, showing you sites with a better deal and monitoring price points on your favorite products.
+The service works behind the scenes to help ensure you get a good deal when you shop online, automatically applying coupon codes, showing you sites with a better deal and monitoring price points on your favorite products.

 By shopping through the Wikibuy site or adding its browser extension, you can ensure you are paying a competitive price whenever you shop.